 Description: A course to consolidate and reaffirm previously acquired office skills, to prepare business documents, and to acquaint the students with a wide range of office activities and procedures.
 (2 lecture, 2 laboratory hours) Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a letters, memoranda, and other types of written communications using transcription equipment.
-Language arts skills are reinforced.
-(2 lecture, 2 laboratory hours) Laboratory fee applies.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring (even years)